-The Wetterstein limestone is a hard rock with a high lime content.
-It was formed under tropical conditions in the Tethys Sea about 230 million years ago.
+The Weatherstone lime is a Hard rock with high lime content.
+Around 230 million years it was formed under tropical conditions in the Tethys Sea.

-In shallower parts of the sea, reefs began to grow.
-These white reefs gave rise to the white, light-colored Wetterstein limestone, in which rounded pieces of coral may be enclosed.
-The Wetterstein limestone forms massive, smooth wall formations with relatively few rubble slopes.
+Reefs began to grow in shallower parts of the sea.
+From these white reefs the White, light-coloured weatherstone lime, in which round cut coral pieces may have been enclosed.
+The Wetterstein limestone forms massive, smooth wall formations with relatively few scree slopes.

-The Karwendel, the Zugspitze, the Tannheimer Berge, the Säuling summit and the more than 10 km long Heiterwand northeast of the Hahntennjoch are made of this rock.
+The Karwendel, the Zugspitze, the Tannheimer Berge, the Säuling peak and the more than 10 km long Heiterwand to the north-east of the Hahntennjoch are made of this rock.